aionnetwork/aion-docs/aion-virtual-machine/intellij/overview.md

 ### Easy to Use

 Instead of having to memorize terminal commands and calls, you can control the entire plugin using the IntelliJ user interface.
 There's no need to leave IntelliJ at all to perform any actions with the AVM.
-Everything from deploying a contract to calling it on the testnet is possible in a few clicks.
+Everything from deploying a contract to calling it on the network is possible in a few clicks.